Our posture on security

 Security starts with dedicated infrastructure and controlled access

-NOSIBLE runs almost entirely on dedicated bare-metal servers hosted by OVHcloud in the UK and Europe.
-They run hardened Ubuntu Pro and are accessible only through Tailscale, with access and activity recorded.
+NOSIBLE runs on dedicated bare-metal servers hosted by OVHcloud in France, Germany, and the UK.
+They run hardened Ubuntu Pro, sit behind firewalls and DDoS protection, and are administratively accessible only through Tailscale with MFA.
+Access and activity are recorded and auditable.

 Index resilience is handled through backups and replication